A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Introduction

 \subsection{The outline of this paper}

 The plan of this paper is as follows.
 In Section~\ref{SECT:VAR}, we present an equivalent reformulation of system \eqref{eqs:NSCH}.
 Moreover, we compare two simplified variants of our model, one without dynamic boundary conditions and one in a domain with static boundary, with previous models proposed in the literature.
 We further discuss the benefits of dynamic boundary conditions in our model as well as in Cahn--Hilliard type models in general.
 Section~\ref{SECT:MODEL} is then devoted to the derivation of the Navier--Stokes--Cahn--Hilliard model~\eqref{eqs:NSCH}.
-We start from scratch by considering local mass balance laws as well as local energy dissipation laws.
-Eventually, our model derivation is completed via the Langrange multiplier approach.
+Starting from the local mass balance laws, we derive the model by two different approaches: the Lagrange Multiplier Approach and, in the case of matched densities and no mass flux between bulk and surface, the Energetic Variational Approach.